-Outcome:
+Outcome

-Sustainable prosperity supported by our land and natural resources
+Healthy economy supported by our land and natural resources

-- Alberta's natural resources are developed in a way that optimizes value for the broadest number of Albertans and reduces waste. - Reasonable and timely access to these resources will be ensured. - Innovation, value-added diversification, global competitiveness, balanced and responsible use of natural resources are crucial to sustain the momentum of Alberta's economy. - The interests of surface users and surface and subsurface developments are balanced and managed effectively. - Land and resource use promotes diverse industries, stimulates environmentally sound economic activity, and leaves economic opportunities open for future Albertans.
+- Alberta's natural resources are developed in a way that optimizes value for the broadest number of Albertans and reduces waste. - Reasonable and timely access to these resources will be ensured. - Innovation, value-added diversification, global competitiveness, and balanced and responsible use of natural resources are crucial to sustain the momentum of Alberta's economy. - The interests of surface users and surface and subsurface developments are balanced and managed effectively. - Land and resource use promotes diverse industries, stimulates environmentally sound economic activity, and leaves economic opportunities open for future Albertans.

-Outcome:

-Healthy ecosystems and environment
+Outcome Healthy ecosystems and environment

-- The life-supporting capacity of air, water, land and biodiversity are maintained or enhanced, and the natural resources that form part of the environment are sustained. - The intrinsic value of nature is respected. - Soil and soil fertility are maintained and/or enhanced. - The quality and quantity of ground and surface water are protected. - Greenhouse gas emissions and air pollution are reduced, waste is minimized, and the biodiversity and abundance of native species and their natural habitats are maintained.
+- The life-supporting capacity of air, water, land and biodiversity are maintained or enhanced, and the natural resources that form part of the environment are sustained. - The intrinsic value of nature is respected. - Soil and soil fertility are maintained and/or enhanced. - The quality and quantity of ground and surface water are protected. - Greenhouse gas emissions and air pollution are reduced, waste is minimized, and the biodiversity and abundance of native species and their natural habitats are maintained. - Communities are prepared to respond to and adapt to a changing climate and environmental events (e.g., floods, drought).

-Outcome:
+Outcome